 Research Associate Professor, Survey Research Center, Institute for Social Research

-Joanne W. Hsu (pronounced “shoo”) is a Research Associate Professor at the Institute for Social Research at the University of Michigan.
+Joanne W. Hsu (pronounced “shoo”) is the Director of the Surveys of Consumers and a Research Associate Professor at the Institute for Social Research at the University of Michigan.
 She earned her PhD in economics at the University of Michigan and her AB in economics and international relations at Brown University.
 Her research is primarily in the fields of household finance, labor economics, and survey methods, with a current focus on financial sophistication and cognition, and consumer experiences with debt.
 She previously served as a principal economist in the Division of Research and Statistics at the Federal Reserve Board of Governors, where her work included the Survey of Consumer of Finances and the consumption forecast, as well as a visiting professor at the Department of Economics, Howard University.